 Stitt will bring a fresh approach to government and get things done the same way a corporate executive would.
 State government is controlled by special interests and lawmakers are beholden to their donors.
 Stitt is beholden to no one and will shake things up, while adhering to core fiscal and social conservative principles.
 Government could use a business leader who connects with people and who can make tough decisions.

 Stitt lacks the background and understanding to be governor.
 Government isn’t a business, and it shouldn’t be run like one.
-He offers no concrete plans to accomplish his goals and shows no grasp of the state’s biggest issues.
+He offers no concrete plans to accomplish his goals and shows no grasp of the state’s biggest issues, including its need for more revenue.
 He voted in only eight elections since 2000, and none included the office for which he is running.
 His hardline stances on taxes and abortion will detract from addressing the state’s greatest needs.

 Key political moments

 He founded Gateway Mortgage Group in 2000 “with $1,000 and a computer” he says.
-The company is now in about 40 states.
+The company is now in 41 states.

 Great State PAC: $2,700.

 Number of individual donors giving maximum $8,100 donation (state individual donor limit is $2,700 per election): 125.